cmstead/jsLearnerForms/docs/TEST-DUMMY-FORM.md

 ### Regression ###

 The biggest reason to test a known working code base is to ensure that it stays working.
 You will see by testing this code base that coming into a code base you do not understand and gaining that understanding is hard work.
-Having tests around that code ensures that someone unfamiliar with, or has been away to long from, the code base does not accidently break existing functionality.
+Having tests around that code ensures that someone unfamiliar with, or has been away to long from, the code base does not accidentally break existing functionality.